csaboka/spacechempatch/README.md

   completely match the expected molecule.
 The easiest way to reproduce this is to open the "Swapite" puzzle in ResearchNet 2-11-1: the game will accept the input molecule without any changes.
 This change will apply a different molecule matching algorithm that hopefully fixes these issues without introducing new ones.
 Please report any performance issues or unexpected results you encounter.
-* `MoreFeaturesInResNetResearch`: Increase the upper limit of allowed reactor features in custom ResearchNet reserach puzzles.
+* `MoreFeaturesInResNetResearch`: Increase the upper limit of allowed reactor features in custom ResearchNet research puzzles.
   You can have up to 4 sensors, fusion lasers, fission lasers and quantum tunnels in a puzzle now.
 A Split instruction triggers all fission lasers in a reactor and a Fuse instruction triggers all fusion lasers.
 Sensing instructions will activate if any of the sensors detects the specified element.
 Quantum tunnels work in a "round-robin" fashion: tunnel #1 will teleport atoms to